argoproj/argo-rollouts/docs/getting-started/nginx/index.md

     http:
       paths:
       - path: /
+        pathType: Prefix
         backend:
+          service:
             # Reference to a Service name, also specified in the Rollout spec.strategy.canary.stableService field
-          serviceName: rollouts-demo-stable
+            name: rollouts-demo-stable
+            port:
-          servicePort: 80
+              number: 80
 ```

 Run the following commands to deploy: